crocodilestick/Calibre-Web-Automated/README.md

 3. Configure your Calibre-Web instance via the admin page, referring to the Basic Configuration and UI Configuration guides
 4. Add books by having them placed in the folder you bound to `cwa-book-ingest` in your Docker Compose

-**⚠️ ATTENTION ⚠️**

-- _Downloading files directly into `/cwa-book-ingest` is not supported.
-It can cause duplicate imports and potentially a corrupt database.
-It is recommended to first download the books completely, then transfer them to `/cwa-book-ingest` to avoid any issues_

 ## Default Admin Login:

 > **Username:** admin\